Kyle Joseph: Cheltenham Town (loan)

 After two appearances for Swansea, he joined League One club Cheltenham Town on a season-long loan on 31 August 2021.
 He scored on his debut for the club with the opening goal of a 1–1 draw with Milton Keynes Dons on 4 September 2021.
 He scored two goals in a 3–1 win over Morecambe on 19 October 2021.
 He scored four goals in 19 league matches before being recalled from his loan on 5 January 2022.
 He made ten Championship appearances for Swansea in the second half of the 2021–22 season, all of them as a substitute.

 Oxford United (loan)

 In August 2022, Joseph joined Oxford United of League One on a season-long loan.
 He made 41 appearances for the club in the 2022–23 season, scoring ten goals (nine of them in league fixtures).

 Blackpool

 Joseph joined Blackpool on a permanent deal in July 2023.

 Hull City

 On 20 January 2025, Joseph joined Hull City for an undisclosed fee believed to be around £2.5 million.
 On 24 January, he made his first start for the club in the 3–0 away win against Sheffield United.
 Joseph scored his first goal for Hull eight months later, on 30 August, in a 4–2 defeat away at Bristol City.

+Middlesbrough

+On 10 July 2026, Joseph joined Championship club Middlesbrough on a four-year contract for an undisclosed fee.